 OPTION #1: Jesus had his own personal Passover meal a day early.

-Advocates of this view surmise that maybe Jesus had a personal Passover meal with his disciples early, while this wasn’t really according to the proper Jewish calendar.
+Keener[1] and France[2] hold this view.
+They argue that maybe Jesus had a personal Passover meal with his disciples early, while this wasn’t really according to the proper Jewish calendar.

-However, this view isn’t tenable, because the Passover lamb had to be slaughtered in the Temple by the priest.
+However, we find this view untenable, because the Passover lamb had to be slaughtered in the Temple by the priest.
 Jesus couldn’t have gotten a lamb earlier than the other people.
 He needed to get the Paschal lamb along with everyone else.
 This wouldn’t solve the problem before us.

 OPTION #2: The Qumran calendar places the Passover on Tuesday.